Yes, We Built Another Image Converter. Here’s Why.

 3. High-Fidelity Encoding

 Once the optimal parameters are found, we compile the final image.
-Unlike standard tools, we use ImageMagick for decoding and libwebp for encoding, allowing us to support a vast array of input formats and ensuring that color profiles and metadata are preserved in the final container.
+The pipeline draws on the same workhorse decoders and encoders desktop apps use, so we support a vast array of input formats — and your color profiles and metadata are preserved all the way through to the final file, not quietly stripped somewhere in the middle.

 Performance at the Edge